dart-lang/site-www/src/tools/pub/pubspec.md

 ## SDK constraints

-A package can indicate which versions of its dependencies it supports, but there is also another implicit dependency all packages have: the Dart SDK itself.
+A package can indicate which versions of its dependencies it supports, but there is another implicit dependency all packages have: the Dart SDK itself.
 Since the Dart platform evolves over time, a package may only work with certain versions of it.